adnammit/notes/react.md

 ## Data Overview: Props, State, Context, and Hooks
 * it's heckin' confusing trying to keep all the ways of managing data in React straight, so here's a rundown
 * **props** are data that is sent one-way from parent to the child component. props are immutable.
-* **state** is the internal data of a component that is updated by the component's logic. state is mutable.
+* **state** is the internal data of a component that is updated by the component's logic. state is mutable. state is managed using hooks, Context API or Redux
+* a parent component can pass its own **state** as a **prop** to a child component
+	* when the parent's state changes, the parent will re-render
+	* this will also trigger the child component to re-render with the new prop value
+	* when a child component is aware of state via props provided from a parent's state, it is called **lifting state up**

+## Side Effects
+* **side effects** are any interactions between a React component and the world outside the component (data fetching, setting up subscriptions, setting up timers, manually accessing the DOM, etc). render logic should *not* contain side effects, so we can use the `useEffect` hook to manage side effects
+* there are two places where we can use side effects:
+	* **event handlers**: the user clicks on something -> fetch data; a form is submitted -> save data, etc
+	* **on lifecycle events**: when the component mounts, re-renders or unmounts; done by using the `useEffect` hook
+* when we use `useEffect` what we're really concerned with is **synchronization** -- keeping the component synchronized with some external source of data
+* it is preferable to handle your effects inside event handlers wherever possible

 # Components, Props and JSX